 - health care quality and safety

 The Penn State Difference

-The certificate may serve as an avenue into Penn State's online Master's in Homeland Security.
-You can apply the 15 credits you earn in the certificate toward the Master's in Homeland Security with an option in Public Health Preparedness, if you apply and are accepted into the program.
+The certificate may serve as an avenue into Penn State's online master's in homeland security program.
+You can apply the 15 credits you earn in the certificate toward the master's in homeland security with an option in public health preparedness, if you apply and are accepted into the program.

 Hospital and Health System Preparedness Curriculum

-The program curriculum will emphasize a systems-based and an all-hazards approach to preparedness.
-Graduates will be experienced in development and revision of an emergency operations plan, both at the facility- and community-levels, and be proficient in exercises which test and evaluate those plans.
+The program curriculum will emphasize a systems-based and all-hazards approach to preparedness.
+Graduates will be experienced in development and revision of an emergency operations plan, both at the facility and community levels, and be proficient in exercises that test and evaluate those plans.
 Graduates will be expected to understand and use an evidence-based approach in designing emergency operations plans and procedures.